Henry Cantor

 January 6, 2025

-Penal Code 337 PC: Illegal Bookmaking and Pool-Selling in California California Penal Code 337 PC addresses illegal gambling activities, including pool selling, bookmaking, and wagering.
-While gambling is permitted in specific, regulated environments—such as licensed casinos, state lotteries, and certain private games—operating or participating in unauthorized gambling activities is a serious offense under California law. […]
+Penal Code 337 PC – California’s Law on Bookmaking and Illegal Gambling California Penal Code 337 PC addresses illegal gambling activities, including pool selling, bookmaking, and wagering.
+While gambling is permitted in specific, regulated environments—such as licensed casinos, state lotteries, and certain private games—operating or participating in unauthorized gambling activities is a serious offense under […]

 Henry Cantor